Richard Wilson’s Biography

 Richard Wilson is a visual artist who uses reality and creativity to produce images that reflect the beauty in the world around him.

-Like most gifted adult artists.
-Richard’s talent developed at an early age.
+Like most gifted artists, Richard’s talent developed at an early age.
 His unique abilities were first recognized by family, friends, and classmates.
 By age 8, Wilson was skillfully crafting images of trucks, action figures and cartoon characters for his classmates in his hometown of Robersonville, NC.
 Under the mentorship and influence of his father, he continued to develop his artistic skills.

 After graduating from SouthWest Edgecombe High School in Pinetops NC, he attended Barton College to pursue his dream.
 There he studied Communications Art and began investing in his future as an artist.
 He later received a degree in Advertising & Graphic Design from Pitt Community College, and after graduating he served as an instructor in the same art department in which his own dream was cultivated.